GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

     (left and middle).
 For example, the corresponding gold elements will be computed locally on the owning process.
 Similarly for the copper elements.
-    Note that for this computation, the data for each array is not equivalently distributed such that communication can be avoided.
+    Note that for this computation, the data for each array is not equivalently distributed which will result in communication.

 .. ``gain.ndarray`` and array operations
 .. =====================================